-Today the Patrick Haley Mansion is occupied as a private event facility – a place for festive celebrations.
-Having restored the unique craftsmanship and replaced many of the original fixtures, the Patrick C. Haley Mansion has recaptured the ambiance of the turn of the century that so many of us still enjoy to this day and will continue to enjoy into the future.
+Today The Patrick C. Haley Mansion is occupied as a private event facility, The Haley Mansion – a place for festive celebrations.
+Having restored the unique craftsmanship and replaced many of the original fixtures, The Haley Mansion has recaptured the ambiance of the turn of the century that so many of us still enjoy to this day and will continue to enjoy into the future.

 The History of Patrick C. Haley

 Patrick Columbus Haley was born on the festive holiday for St. Patrick, March 17, 1849.
 A native of Saranac, New York, his family moved to Will County in 1852.
 He received his law degree from the University of Michigan in 1871, and began his practice in Joliet the following year.
 Patrick C. Haley became a successful attorney representing the Elgin, Joliet & Eastern suburbs; the Atchison, Topeka & Santa Fe, Michigan Central Railroads, and the Sanitary District of Chicago.